MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups.md

 1. Select **Create release** and confirm.
 Follow the release through to completion.
 The deployment is then ready for review.

-1. In the Azure Portal, open one of the web VMs in your resource group.
+1. In the Azure portal, open one of the web VMs in your resource group.
 You can select any that have `websrv` in the name.

     ![Locating a web VM](media/deploying-azure-vms-deployment-groups/web-vm.png)

 1. Copy the **DNS** of the VM.
-Note that the [**Azure Load Balancer**](/azure/load-balancer/load-balancer-overview) will distribute incoming traffic among healthy instances of servers defined in a load-balanced set.
+The [**Azure Load Balancer**](/azure/load-balancer/load-balancer-overview) will distribute incoming traffic among healthy instances of servers defined in a load-balanced set.
 As a result, the **DNS** of all web server instances is the same.

     ![Locating the web app domain](media/deploying-azure-vms-deployment-groups/web-app-domain.png)